 One of the biggest challenges for most social media managers is sourcing images for their campaigns.
-But when it comes to sourcing images to accompany these pieces, do PRs and social media managers know how to find, use and attribute Creative Commons images correctly?
+But when it comes to sourcing images for creative PR campaigns, do PRs and social media managers know how to find, use and attribute Creative Commons images correctly?
 It might be tempting to pluck an image off the Internet at random, but this should never be done.
 In fact, even searching on Google for images ‘labelled for reuse’ can cause you a major headache if the image hasn’t been accredited properly; the same goes for sourcing images from Flickr.

 What are creative commons images?